Matteo1Colella/ingsw2022-AM11/README.md

 | controller | GameManager     | 100% (1/1)  | 71% (5/7)     |  43% (53/121)   |
 | controller | OrderComparator | 100% (1/1)  | 100% (1/1)    |    88% (8/9)    |
 | model      | Global Package  | 97% (38/39) | 92% (234/252) | 74% (1046/1407) |

-## Running

-Open a terminal and go to the project target directory.
-Once there, execute this command:

-*java -jar AM11_server.jar*

-Then open another terminal, go to the project directory and digit:

-If you want to use the CLI: *java -jar AM11_cli.jar*

-If you want to use the GUI: *java -jar AM11_gui.jar*